Orkney and Shetland Island Hopping

 Orkney – Kirkwall & Stromness

-It's the first day of your adventure and it's going to be a good one!
-Get your bearings on Orkney Mainland, the largest of the islands in Orkney, and explore town, coastline and the famous Skara Brae.
+Collect your rental car for the first day of your adventure and it’s going to be a good one!
+Get your bearings on Orkney mainland, the largest of the islands in Orkney, and explore town, coastline and the famous Skara Brae.

 Your journey starts in the Orcadian capital of Kirkwall.
 Immerse yourself in the island’s fascinating history on a visit to its many historic sites including St Magnus Cathedral, a magnificent red sandstone building that dominates the skyline for miles around.